Case Study

 • Links to related conversations and supporting content

-This reduces reliance on tribal knowledge while still allowing human judgment and flexibility in delivery.
+This reduced reliance on tribal knowledge while preserving human judgment in delivery.

 Common customer objections and questions were modeled as reusable conversation patterns, making guidance easy to scan, reference, and apply consistently.
 This reduced reliance on tribal knowledge while preserving human judgment in delivery.